 - The questions and assignments included in examinations will not relate to areas outside the examination subject matter announced in advance.
 The examination subject matter will be announced in broad outline before the start of the teaching that leads up to the examination.
 At the start of the teaching period, the exact scope of the subject matter will be definitively announced via the course manual or equivalent. - 2.
 That stipulated in the first paragraph will apply mutatis mutandis to an examination insofar as the Examinations Board wishes to proceed to assess the student's knowledge independently. - 3.
 The Examinations Board or the examiner concerned will give the students an opportunity to acquaint themselves with a written example examination, together with model answers and the standards that will apply for assessment. - 4.
 In the event of a resit in a different academic year, the student will take an examination on the subject matter determined for that examination in that specific academic year, unless the Examinations Board determines otherwise at the request of the examiner and/or the student. - 5.
-Written examinations will have a maximum duration of three hours. - 6.
-The Examinations Board can extend the maximum duration of an examination or part thereof for students with a sensory and/or physical disability or those with prior education in another language, as well as designating a separate examination area for the students concerned. - 7.
-The questions and assignments in a written examination will be such that the students have, in all reasonableness, sufficient time in which to answer the questions. - 8.
-If possible, the phrasing of the questions will indicate the level of detail required in the student's answer. - 9.
-The cover sheet for the questions and assignments will at least include the following, where applicable: - a. the name of the degree programme; - b. the course name; - c. the duration of the examination; - d. the name of the examiner responsible; - e. the name of the co-reader for the final examination; - f. the number of pages comprising the set of questions and assignments; - g. the number of questions and assignments; - h. the type of questions included; - i. instructions on completion; - j. the applicable rules and accessories permitted during the examination, if these differ from that stipulated in these Rules and Guidelines; - k. the number of points to be awarded for each question (this figure may be provisional); - I. the marking standards to be applied (possibly provisional); - m. the date by which the marks will be available, barring unforeseen circumstances; - n. the regulations governing the inspection of examination papers and the date when papers can be inspected. - 10.
-The assignments for a written examination will be delivered by the examiner at the latest seven days before the examination date.
-The assignments must be delivered in such a way that multiple copies can be prepared. - 11.
-If an examination is conducted digitally, appropriate alternative provisions must be in place to ensure that, in the event of a technical or other disruption, the examination in question can still be conducted on the same day.
+The questions and assignments in a written examination will be such that the students have, in all reasonableness, sufficient time in which to answer the questions. - 6.
+If possible, the phrasing of the questions will indicate the level of detail required in the student's answer.